CaptainCodeman/svelte-page-links/README.md

 # svelte-page-links

-Generate pagination links for Svelte
+Pagination links for Svelte with configurable start, end, and adjacent links, with intelligent 'dividers' (no divider for single pages, and dividers link to half-way point).